TheAngryDarling/dswift-docker/README.md

     //      "sysMod": "{path to read me file for all system-module projects}" OR "generated",
     // },

     // Author Name.
-Used when generated README.me as the author name
+Used when generated README.md as the author name
     // If author name is not set, the application wil try and use env variable REAL_DISPLAY_NAME if set otherwise use the current use display name from the system
     // "authorName": "YOUR NAME HERE",

+    // (Optional, Default: false) Generate Xcode Project on package creation if the flag is true
+    // "generateXcodeProjectOnInit": true,
+    // "generateXcodeProjectOnInit": {
+    //      "library": true,
+    //      "executable": true,
+    //      "sysMod": true,
+    // },

     // Regenerate Xcode Project (If already exists) when package is updated "regenerateXcodeProject": false,

-    // Your public repository information.
+    // Your public repositor information.
 This is used when auto-generating readme files
-    // "repository": "https://github.com/YOUR REPOSITORY" < - - Sets the Service URL and repository name
+    // "repository": "https://github.com/YOUR REPOSITORY", <-- Sets the Service URL and repository name
     // OR
     // Please note, serviceName and repositoryName are optional
     // "repository": {